delta62/stagepipe/README.md

 ]
 ```

-Note that it *is* valid to terminate a pipeline with multipe pipes even though
+Note that it *is* valid to terminate a pipeline with multiple pipes even though
 only one output will be produced.
 In the previous example, the output of the
 pipeline would be the output of the `getFirstName` function.